+First of all, let us define the concept of the affidavit.
 An affidavit is a document containing a written sworn statement of fact voluntarily made by an affiant or deponent under an oath or affirmation administered by a person authorized to do so by law.

-Such statement is witnessed as to the authenticity of the affiant’s signature by a taker of oaths, such as a notary public or commissioner of oaths.
-An affidavit is a type of verified statement or showing, or in other words, it contains a verification, meaning it is under oath or penalty of perjury, and this serves as evidence to its veracity and is required for court proceedings.
+In addition, a taker of oaths witnesses the authenticity of the affiant’s signature on the statement.
+A commissioner of oaths or a Notary Public can perform this witnessing.
+In like manner, an affidavit is a type of verified statement or showing.
+In other words, it contains a verification, meaning it is under oath or penalty of perjury, and serves as evidence of its truthness, and is a requirement for court proceedings.

 The information contained on this page is based on the “GOVERNOR’S REFERENCE MANUAL FOR NOTARIES” available free to the public on the flgov.com website.

-We offer Full Mobile Public Notary Services and we are pleased to come to your home, office, workplace or any other location (hospitals, jails, detention centers and more) to perform the service described above.
+We offer Full Mobile Public Notary Services.
+We are pleased to come to your home, office, workplace, or any other location (hospitals, jails, detention centers, and more) to perform the service described above.

 Please do not hesitate to contact us for more information about any of our notary services.
 Call or send us a message at 305.791.6909, email us to info@24hrsNotaryPublic.com or complete the “Contact Me Form” on the right side of this page to make an appointment or to receive a personalized quote.
 Please do not forget to include all details available to offer you the best rate possible.